hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_graph_of_data_visualization_in_a__1b712b9f-b605-4aea-a6db-cdd2b5ed08c9-0_2.content.md

 ## Contact Us

 If you're interested in learning more about how we can help you make better decisions through data visualization, please don't hesitate to contact us.
-You can reach us through our website or by emailing us directly at [email protected]
+You can reach us through our website or by emailing us directly at me@pavolhejny.com

 Thank you for considering our services!